3 Day Transfers vs Blastocyst Transfers

 Dr Smith replies:

-I am very for you and your dh.
+I am very happy for you and your dh.
 Your beta hCG is in a good range for the number of days post transfer.
 Cautious optimism is in order, but things look good so far.

-In my posts I was trying to debunk the hocus pocus.
+In my posts I was trying to debunk the myth.
 We're no magicians.
 We're just folks doing our job (and what a great job it is!).
 After many years in the IVF lab, my attitude is to do the very best job I can and then whatever happens, happens.
 So much of this is beyond our control.
 If I know I did my best, then I can sleep well at night.

-As far as the number of programs who attempt to grow all embryos to the blastocyst stage, there are several thoughout the country.
+As far as the number of programs who attempt to grow all embryos to the blastocyst stage, there are several throughout the country.
 Many of the large programs have attempted blastocyst culture, but returned to day 3 transfers because they had trouble getting the embryos to grow the the blastocyst stage.
 Growing the embryos to the blastocyst stage requires great attention to detail - a luxury not afforded in a big program performing dozens of procedures a day.
 Programs performing less than 200 cycles per year have had the best luck with blastocyst culture and transfer with reported (but unverified) pregnancy rates in the 50-70% range for younger patients and egg donor cycles.

 I am extremely fortunate to work with an RE (Dr. Jane Miller - shameless plug!) who believes in attempting to grow the embryos to the blastocyst stage prior to transfer.
 We both realize the importance of patient education in all of this.
 We spend a lot of time speaking with patients before an IVF cycle so that they understand what the lab can and cannot do.
 From these discussions, they have realistic expectations and experience less stress during the cycle.
 Unfortunately, many RE's have way too much ego tied up in their work and will do anything to make themselves look good to the patients (including day 3 transfers).
 Until RE's decide to accept the fact that the outcome of much of what they do is outside of their control, they will continue to take credit for the successes and shift blame elsewhere for the failures.